millerkevin/PhotoPicker/README.md

 ## A Simple ImagePicker

-It's used System album and camera.
+It's used system album and camera.